-St John, Red Cross and St Andrew's are voluntary organisations that offer first aid courses.
-They are not awarding organisations and were not involved in the development of the two paediatric first aid units.
-However, they may be able to offer courses to meet the learning outcomes of the two units and are likely to have competent trainers or Assessors on their books.
+St John Ambulance, Red Cross and St Andrew's are voluntary organisations that offer first aid courses.
+They are not awarding organisations and were not involved in the development of the two paediatric first aid units that are within the Level 3 Award in Paediatric First Aid or the unit within this qualification for emergency paediatric first aid.
+However, they may be able to offer courses to meet the learning outcomes of the two units and are likely to have competent Trainers or Assessors on their books.

-All trainers should have a valid Paediatric First Aid or First Aid at Work certificate.
+All Trainers should have a valid Paediatric First Aid or First Aid at Work certificate.
 The following are exempt from this requirement: